-The United Church of Christ came into being in 1957 with the union of two Protestant denominations: the Evangelical and Reformed Church and the Congregational Christian Churches.
+The United Church of Christ came into being in 1957 with the union of two Protestant denominations: the Evangelical and Reformed Church and the Congregational Christian Church.

 Our branch of the family tree is the Congregational Churches that were organized when the Pilgrims of Plymouth Plantation (1620) and the Puritans of the Massachusetts Bay Colony (1629) acknowledged their essential unity in 1648.

 In each tradition, the basic unit of the United Church of Christ is the congregation.
-Members of each congregation covenant with one another and with God as revealed in Jesus Christ and empowered by the Holy Spirit.
+Members of each congregation are in sacred and holy relationship with one another and with God.
 These congregations, in turn, exist in covenantal relationships with one another to form larger structures for more effective work.
 Our covenanting emphasizes trustful relationships rather than legal agreements.